textpattern/textpattern-toolbelt/README.md

 ### Step 5

-Because upgrade scripts don't run on new installs, make sure the contents of the `setup` directory is completely in sync with all that's done in the /update scripts.
+Because upgrade scripts don't run on new installs, make sure the contents of the /setup directory is completely in sync with all that's done in the /update scripts.
 Most of this is handled automatically but any per-user prefs or values injected from the setup process may need to be added by hand.

 ### Step 6